CodeLaser/refactor/README.md

 ## Documentation

-See `DOCUMENTATION.md` for information about installation, and technical information related to configuring your projects.
+- `INSTALLATION.md` provides information about installation, and technical information related to configuring your projects.
+- `USER_GUIDE.md` shows how you can refactor your project with the MCP server and its companion UI.

-Watch videos at the [CodeLaser website](https://codelaser.io).
+- Watch videos at the [CodeLaser's Youtube channel](https://www.youtube.com/@codelaser-refactoring).

 ## End User License agreement